walterxie/MEP-tutorial/README.md

 would suggest poor mixing.

-As we are satisfied with the mixing, we can now move on to one of the parameters of interest: the substitution rate.
+As we are satisfied with the mixing, we can now move on to one of the parameters of interest: the molecular clock rate.
 Select `clockRate` in the left-hand table.
-This is the average substitution rate across all sites in the alignment.
+This is the average clock rate across all sites in the alignment.
 Now choose the density plot by selecting the tab labeled `Marginal Density`.
 This shows a plot of the marginal posterior probability density of this parameter.
 You should see a plot